- The first Member to arrive is deemed to be the Acting Range Officer. This may be handed over to another Member of JRSA at any time.

 - All persons on the range MUST wear eye and hearing protection including spectators and non-shooting guests.

 - Firearms shall be discharged on designated ranges only.
+Review the posted information at each shooting bay.

 - All uncased firearms carried to and from the ranges shall be empty of ammunition and be carried with actions open.
 Uncased firearms may not be brought into the range sheds during a cease-fire.